python-amazon-mws/python-amazon-mws/docs/source/topics/managingFBAShipments.rst

 All relevant request methods (``create_inbound_shipment_plan``, ``create_inbound_shipment``, and ``update_inbound_shipment``) will pass the stored ``from_address`` to these requests automatically.

+In any case, supplying a ``from_address`` argument to one of these methods will be used as an override, regardless of the address stored within the API instance.

 Request a shipment plan
 ------------------------